waterbycounty

 What's happening with rivers in Mower County right now?

-Mower County's primary USGS streamgage on the CEDAR RIVER is currently reading 167 cubic feet per second — 60% of the long-term mean of 277.49 cfs.
+Mower County's primary USGS streamgage on the CEDAR RIVER has a pipeline snapshot of 167 cubic feet per second — 60% of the long-term mean of 277.49 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Mower County water compare to the Minnesota average?